Sin7Y/ola-lang/docs/en/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Olang's documentation!
+Welcome to Olang's specs documentation!
 =================================

 .. toctree::
    :maxdepth: 2
-   :caption: O-lang语言说明
+   :caption: Olang specs

    简介